Data templates: What are they for people and for machines?

 - Better quality of the data: A single source of information for all departments and subsidiaries, no more guesswork in tendering, clients gain trust in data that they can access on the fly;

-- Cost savings now – By introducing Data Templates the average manufacturer can save up to 25% on data management costs.
+- Cost savings now – By introducing Data Templates, the average manufacturer can save a lot of data management costs.

 What a DT can do for Clients and Building Owners?